Skip to primary content

 Effective communication in AI adoption follows three principles: specificity, honesty, and cadence.

 Cadence means communicating regularly rather than episodically.
-A weekly five-minute update during a team standup builds more trust than a quarterly all-hands presentation.
-Consistent communication signals ongoing commitment and provides natural moments for feedback, course correction, and celebration of incremental progress.
+A weekly five-minute update builds more trust than a quarterly all-hands presentation.

 Training for the AI-Augmented Workflow